 The Board of Directors believes that it is in the best interest of Northrop Grumman and its shareholders to amend Article IV of the Certificate of Incorporation to increase the authorized capitalization of Northrop Grumman.
 Under the proposed amendment, the number of shares of Common Stock which Northrop Grumman is authorized to issue will be increased from 200,000,000 to 400,000,000 shares.
-At the close of business on April 9, 2001 there were shares of Common Stock and no shares of Preferred Stock of Northrop Grumman outstanding.
-In addition, as of such date, shares of Common Stock were reserved for issuance under Northrop Grumman's 1987 and 1993 Plans (collectively, the "Stock Plans").
-If this proposal is approved and effected, Northrop Grumman will have available additional authorized but unissued and unreserved shares of Common Stock.
+At the close of business on April 9, 2001 there were 85,290,457 shares of Common Stock and 3,500,000 shares of Preferred Stock of Northrop Grumman outstanding.
+In addition, as of such date, 8,480,257 shares of Common Stock were available for grant under the 1993 Plan, subject to awards outstanding under the 1987 and 1993 Plans (collectively, the "Stock Plans") and under options to be assumed in the Litton acquisition.
+If this proposal is approved and effected, Northrop Grumman will have available 306,229,286 additional authorized but unissued and unreserved shares of Common Stock.

 The Board of Directors of Northrop Grumman believes that it is prudent to have such additional shares of Common Stock available for general corporate purposes including future public or private offerings, acquisitions of other businesses or properties, possible stock splits or stock dividends.
 Northrop Grumman has no current plans for the issuance of any shares of Common Stock, except pursuant to the Stock Plans and the acquisition of Litton Industries, Inc. as previously described.
-As Northrop Grumman has a sufficient number of existing authorized and unissued shares of Common Stock for purposes of the Stock Plans and the Litton acquisition, a failure to approve Proposal Five will not affect these uses.
+As Northrop Grumman has a sufficient number of existing authorized and unissued shares of Common Stock for purposes of the Stock Plans and the Litton acquisition, approval of Proposal Five is not necessary to affect these uses.